albarqounilab/EEDA-Autumn-School/README.md

-# AI winter school assignments
+# Practical Training for the EEDA Autumn School on AI (https://eeda2023.github.io/)

 Some resources as inspiration.
 Feel free to add to the list